-Working for the likes of National Geographic must mean you're doing something right.
-Dave Yoder is a regular contributor which means that his Instagram feed is often full of inspirational, insightful and really rather beautiful imagery.
+If you're working for the likes of National Geographic, you must be doing something right.
+Dave Yoder is a regular contributor, which means his Instagram feed is often full of inspirational, insightful and really rather beautiful imagery.
 Showcasing happenings from every corner of the world, Yoder's account should be first on your 'follow' list.

 07. Theron Humphrey